College football

-Unlike most other sports in North America, no official minor league farm organizations exists in American or Canadian football.
-Therefore, college football is generally considered to be the second tier of American and Canadian football; one step ahead of high school competition, and one step below professional competition (the NFL).
-In some areas of the US, especially the South and the Midwest, college football is more popular than professional football, and for much of the 20th-century college football was seen as more prestigious.
+Unlike most other major sports in North America, no official minor league farm organizations exist for American football or Canadian football.
+Therefore, college football is generally considered to be the second tier of American and Canadian football; ahead of high school competition, but below professional competition.
+In some parts of the United States, especially the South and Midwest, college football is more popular than professional football.
+For much of the 20th century, college football was generally considered to be more prestigious than professional football.